emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

   - metropolitan/rural scales
     - usda rural continuity codes
  - if there are museums/other public knowledge resources around? (not sure how we'd go about this)
- - ipums usa is a potential resource
+ - ipums usa is a potential resource https://usa.ipums.org/usa/

-- [ ] continue to text analyze the stadium data
+- [ ] start text analyze the stadium data for capacities
 - [ ] meet with all of groups
-- [ ] respond to marshall breeding
+- [ ] email marshall breeding